stakewise/contracts/README.md

 [![CodeCov](https://codecov.io/gh/stakewise/contracts/branch/master/graph/badge.svg)](https://codecov.io/gh/stakewise/contracts)
 [![Discord](https://user-images.githubusercontent.com/7288322/34471967-1df7808a-efbb-11e7-9088-ed0b04151291.png)](https://discord.gg/2BSdr2g)

-The StakeWise smart contracts for provisioning Ethereum 2.0 Validators.
+The StakeWise smart contracts for tokenized staking and non-custodial validators.

 - **Extensible:** It is possible to create your own contract with logic for accumulating validator deposit amount.
-- **Upgradable:** By using [OpenZeppelin SDK](https://github.com/OpenZeppelin/openzeppelin-sdk), it's possible to fix bugs and critical issues when the contracts are deployed to the production network.
+- **Upgradable:** By using [OpenZeppelin Upgrades](https://github.com/OpenZeppelin/openzeppelin-upgrades), it's possible to fix bugs and critical issues when the contracts are deployed to the production network.
 - **Role-based access:** By having [Operators](./contracts/access/Operators.sol), [Admins](./contracts/access/Admins.sol), and [Managers](./contracts/access/Managers.sol) contracts, it is possible to restrict user capabilities.
 - **Integration friendly:** Any contract state change is always followed by an emitted event.
 Applications can monitor and act on these events.
 - **Configurable:** Any global setting can be managed through the separate [Settings](./contracts/Settings.sol) contract.